open-physics-ed-org/modern-classical-mechanics/content/announcement.md

-## 🚧 Work in Progress

-This site is actively being developed.
-Content, structure, and features may change frequently as we improve and expand the resources.
-For the latest updates, known issues, or to contribute, please visit our [GitHub repository](https://github.com/dannycab/modern-classical-mechanics).

----

 ## 🚀 Release v0.9.2 "Unified Urubu" Highlights

 - **Unified All-in-One Build:** The `--all` flag now runs all major build steps in strict order: DOCX (and Markdown) → PDF → Jupyter Book HTML → Custom HTML web output.
 All output formats are copied to `docs/sources/<notebook_stem>/` for each notebook.